mbianchidev/mbianchidev/public-speaking/CFPs/I-explained-k8s-to-my-grandma.md

 # I explained Kubernetes to my grandma!

 Submitted to:
-- KubeCon 2023 - main conference
+- KubeCon EU 2024 - main conference

 Accepted to:
 - TBD